neuravion/mesh-chat-protocol/README.md

     {
       type: <MessageClassName>, # This will tell each client how to read the rest of the keys
+      id: <String>,             # unique, randomly generated id for other messages to reference
+      replied_to_id: <Strong>,  # reference to a previous message for clients to optionally group threads
       client: <String>,         # name of the client that sent the message
       client_version: <String>, # version of the client that sent the message
       time_sent: <UTC DateTime String>, # time at the packaging of this message
       sender: {